 The Qualifying Examinations are written comprehensive examinations administered to doctoral students near the completion of their course work.
-The examinations are scheduled by faculty advisers through the department office.
+The examinations are scheduled by faculty advisers through the Academic and Instructional Services Office.
 Purposes of the qualifying examinations in the College of Education include: assessment of the candidate's breadth in the discipline and depth in areas of interest, and providing an opportunity to explore, make connections, and integrate content in the discipline.
 The exam is comprised of the following parts: